Franciszek Kleeberg

 Franciszek Kleeberg (1 February 1888, in Tarnopol, Austria-Hungary – 5 April 1941, near Dresden) was a Polish general.
 He served in the Austro-Hungarian Army before joining the Polish Legions in World War I and following the Polish Independence later the Polish Army.
 During the German Invasion of Poland he commanded Independent Operational Group Polesie (Samodzielna Grupa Operacyjna "Polesie").
 He never lost a battle in the Invasion of Poland, although he was eventually forced to surrender after his forces ran out of ammunition.
 Imprisoned in Oflag IV-B Koenigstein, he died in a hospital in Dresden on 5 April 1941 and was buried there.

 Early life

 General Franciszek Kleeberg was born on 1 February 1888 in Tarnopol (then part of the Austro-Hungarian Empire, next Tarnopol in interwar Poland again, now Ternopil Ukraine).
 He was of German and Swedish ancestry on his paternal side.
 His father, an officer of the Austrian Dragoons, took part in the Polish uprising of 1863/64.
-After the fall of the uprising he returned home, and according to the family legend said: "Now the country, Poland, will need good soldiers.
-'Franek' will be a soldier."
 After graduation from the military vocational school at Hranice (Mährisch Weißkirchen) in Moravia, Kleeberg continued studies at military academy in Mödling, Lower Austria.
 Promoted to the 2nd Lieutenant in artillery, he served in the capital Vienna, where he completed studies at the Academy of the General Staff (k.u.k.
 Kriegsschule).